Instrumental

 MATTHEW MUNOZ | Calvary Chapel | Beaverton, OR

-In many of today’s more contemporary worship music expressions, the heartbeat of the music, the foundation and the groove are established with the drummer and bassist.
-If they play well together and in time, you have the basics to a really good sounding piece of music.
-If the drums and bass are off, either with each other or with tempo in general, the results can be very distracting.
-Hang with Bob and Matthew as they demonstrate this bass guitar/drummer relationship.
+In today's contemporary music, the heartbeat of the music, the foundation and groove of a song, are established by the drummer and bassist.
+If they play well and are in time together, you have the basis for a really good sounding piece of music.
+If the drums and bass are off, either with each other or with the tempo in general, the results can be very distracting.
+Hang with Ryan and Matthew as they demonstrate this bass guitar/drummer relationship.